This article will introduce you to the many ways occupational therapy can help people living with dementia.

 - Vascular dementia

-- The onset may be gradual or may appear as a sharp decline in cognition and functioning following a stroke, though not all cases of vascular dementia are caused by strokes.
+- Onset may be gradual or may appear as a sharp decline in cognition and functioning following a stroke, though not all cases of vascular dementia are caused by strokes.

 - Typically presents as cognitive symptoms first with increased motor symptoms as the disease progresses.
-These motor symptoms will present similar to Parkinson’s Disease (i.e. shuffling gait, decreased amplitude of movement, etc.)
+These motor symptoms will present similar to Parkinson’s disease (e.g., shuffling gait or decreased amplitude of movement).

 - These clients commonly present with fluctuating functional cognition.
 This can be particularly challenging for care partners, because a strategy that is effective for them one day (or one hour) may not be as effective the next day or even later the same day.

 - Impulsivity is often a big concern.
-This may include engaging in gambling, shopping, being scammed via phone and email, leaving the home unexpectedly, etc.
+This may include gambling, shopping, being scammed via phone and email, leaving the home unexpectedly, etc.

-- Typically presents as motor symptoms first with cognitive symptoms appear later in the disease progression
+- Typically presents as motor symptoms first with cognitive symptoms appearing later in the disease progression.

-- Sometimes classified as a subtype of Alzheimer’s Disease, this condition manifests first as visual impairment.
-Occupational therapy practitioners may approach these clients similar to how they approach clients with low vision; however, it’s also important to consider that the PLWD may not be able to learn new information depending on their cognitive functioning.
+- Sometimes classified as a subtype of Alzheimer’s disease, this condition manifests first as visual impairment.
+Occupational therapy practitioners may approach these clients similar to how they approach clients with low vision; however, it’s also important to consider that depending on their level of cognitive function, the PLWD may not be able to learn new information.

-- It’s crucial to involve the care partner to educate them on how they can support the PLWD.
+- It’s crucial to involve the care partner and educate them on how they can support the PLWD.

 - Typically presents as expressive aphasia first and impacts other cognitive functions as disease progresses.